Meet Charles, Marques,

 The most common form of hemophilia is hemophilia A, which is caused by a deficiency in factor VIII.
 Hemophilia B is caused by a deficiency in factor IX.
 Both factor VIII and factor IX are proteins that play an important role in forming blood clots that prevent internal bleeding or help stop bleeding after external injuries such as cuts.

-Every patient's experience is unique and individual results may vary.
+Every patient’s experience is unique and individual experiences vary.
 These patients were compensated for their time creating these videos.

 Acquired thrombotic thrombocytopenic purpura (aTTP) is a rare, life-threatening, autoimmune blood clotting disorder that affects about 2,000 people in the US every year.